piotryordanov/blog/2022-04-01 -- Losing what is dear.md

 The reality is that no one will ever really know how much progress I am making in my practice.
 We never actually sit and talk about our own practices and progress in these practices, do we now!
 (It happened punctually at plum retreat with some bright minds)

 ### The 3 Jewels
-The piece of information that I was missing in my understading of the 3 Jewels, is that both the Buddha and the Sangha do **not** to be physical entities.
+The piece of information that I was missing in my understanding of the 3 Jewels, is that both the Buddha and the Sangha do **not** to be physical entities.
 The Buddha can be a reference to the Buddha nature, such as the force.
-This nature is manifested when an action is taken that is aligned with the 8 fold path.
+This nature is manifested when an action is taken that is aligned with the 8-fold path.
 That's all there is.

-And the Sangha is a community that
+As for the Sangha, let's go back to the definition.
+It is supposed to be the spiritual community that provides us support on our path to enlightenment.
+Great, but then does that Sangha need to be a physical one of Buddhist practitioners?
+This begs two critical questions:
+1. What would a Sangha for lay people who do not want to engage in monastic life?
+Competitive people, entrepreneurs, and builders who want to go out there in the world and make things?
+2. Which Sangha should one be part of?
+And as such, what to do if the 'spiritual Sangha' where I live, does not provide deeper support on the path to enlightenment?

+I used the second question as a base to reverse engineer the problem: A Sangha can be, but is not necessarily, a community of actual people you meet and spend time with.
+Awakening does not only happen in a Buddhist temple surrounded by Buddhist monks.
+It is a manifestation of living life in an awakened way, by being close to the 8-fold path.
+Right?
+So, maybe... a Sangha can be literally any person we are going to interact with.
+This is the exact same thing as when we do not communicate what is happening during silent meditations.
+If I am at Carrefour buying grocery, the cashier is offering me the opportunity to smile, be gentle, and respond skillfully and mindfully to potential issues.
+Doing so *is* a sign of enlightenment!